 The key to successful marketing is knowing the worth and quality of your work.
 No one is going to believe your work is worth investing in if you don’t believe it yourself!
 Excessive modesty to the point of selling yourself short is one of the first hurdles to get over if you intend to build a viable business from your inventions.

-Brett Stern, author of Inventors at Work and an industrial designer, put together a collection of interviews with inventors of many famous products and technologies distributed throughout the world and even those that have completely changed our way of life.
+Brett Stern, an industrial designer and author of Inventors at Work, put together a collection of interviews with inventors of many famous products and technologies distributed throughout the world.
+For some, their ideas completely changed the way of life.
 Some of these people were the creators of the LeathermanTM multitool and RAM!

 Stern notes that there is always the notion of someone having created a similar product to yours beforehand, or a product that paved the way for yours.
 Remind yourself that there is no shame in this.
 There are more than 7 billion people on this earth.
 Odds are, you’re going to have the same idea as one of them!
 The difference lies in your motivation to pursue your invention into a business venture.

-On a similar note as Kevin Harrington’s ACT Now! – imagine if one of those inventors did not take the leap of faith into fully investing in their inventions?
-We would not have some of the staple tools that we have today, and no one would know their names.
-Who cares if someone has had the same idea?
-Get on it, and put some action behind your invention – you may just change the world!
+Imagine if any of the famous inventors did not take the leap of faith into fully investing in their ideas.
+We would not have some of the staple tools that we have today, and perhaps no one would have discovered the lightbulb!
+Someone else may have a similar idea, but get on it, and put some action behind your invention – you may be onto something!

 4. How to License Your Million Dollar Idea: Everything You Need to Know to Turn a Simple Idea Into a Million Dollar Payday by Harvey Reese